 Compared to spreadsheets, Shiny allows for creating an attractive user interface and introducing automation in the background.
 It makes the development work more efficient when dealing with shared resources, scalability, reproducibility, and most importantly, source code.
 Finally, as Marcin Dubel, one of our software engineers, noted in this article – Shiny provides additional features like plotting and expandable rows that are not available in Excel and Google Sheets.

-Source code is also the main benefit when compared to Business Intelligence applications like Tableau and PowerBI, but additionally, you get almost no running fees, full customization and better Machine Learning (ML) possibilities.
-So whenever you need a data product that is more complex than a spreadsheet or a BI dashboard, and at the same time you’re not 100% sure of the scope and requirements, Shiny is the perfect choice.
+Business Intelligence applications such as Tableau and PowerBI do not provide access to source code.
+Additionally, Shiny generates virtually no running fees, it provides for full customization and better Machine Learning (ML) possibilities.
+So whenever you need a data product that is more complex than a spreadsheet or a BI dashboard, and at the same time you’re not entirely sure of the scope and requirements of the project, Shiny is the perfect choice.

 Now that we agree that we want to use Shiny…

 Imagine you have a Shiny application that you want to build.
 We will go through the process of creating it together.

 The first lesson is a really simple one.
 Do not overspend on your project and take a more incremental approach.
 Rather than building a tool with a large number of users in mind, it is advisable to start with a smaller group of individuals who are willing to help and that are actively interested in using the tool.
 Then, in an iterative process you can get to a point where these initial users are ready to recommend the tool to their peers.
 Such buy-in does provide the rationale for committing significant resources to the project.

 This is crucial because if you build a tool without speaking directly with the stakeholders, your users, you will end up with a large, expensive project that is not likely to deliver anything useful.